 The novel coronavirus, or COVID-19, emerged in China towards the end of 2019.
-Now just a few months later it is raging around the world, having infected over 240 000 people, killing over 10 000, wreaking havoc on cruise ships, and spreading to over 140 countries.
+Just a few months later it is raging around the world, infecting over 4000000 people, killing over 280000, and spreading to every country.

-The lightning fast and unpredictable spread of COVID-19 has created fear around the world.
-People are unsure what to do with this worldwide infectious disease outbreak.
-But medical professionals are telling us that success in containing COVID-19 hangs on one overarching strategy – quarantine.
-This has caused political authorities in China, Italy and countries around the world to set lockdown and isolation rules.
-In many places now people cannot meet in large groups, must keep at least one meter distance from others – and if you have been in contact with someone who tests positive for the coronavirus then you must completely isolate yourself from contact with others.
-Italy has imposed a country-wide lockdown, a ban on travel and meeting together as had been done in Wuhan China, and officials are advising against cruise ship travel.
+The lightning fast spread of COVID-19 has created fear around the world.
+People are unsure what to do in light of this worldwide infectious disease outbreak.
+But medical professionals are saying that success in containing COVID-19 hangs on one big strategy – social distancing or quarantine.
+This has caused authorities around the world to setup lockdown and isolation rules.
+In most places people cannot meet in large groups, must keep at least two meters distance from others – and if you have been in contact with someone testing positive for the coronavirus then you must completely isolate yourself from any contact with others.

 Simultaneously, medical researchers are racing to find a vaccine.
-Once a vaccine is developed it can be injected into people so that their bodies can develop resistance to the coronavirus.
+The strategy is that once a vaccine is developed it can be injected into people so that their bodies can develop resistance to the coronavirus.

-These thorough and drastic procedures to isolate, quarantine and develop a coronavirus vaccine provide a tangible illustration of another, often misunderstood, procedure to treat a different virus – a spiritual one.
-That procedure is at the heart of the mission of Jesus and his Gospel.
-If the coronavirus and other outbreaks such as the flu, influenza, H1N1, swine flu and SARS, is of concern such that societies across the planet are taking drastic steps to understand the coronavirus and protect the physical well-being of its citizens, then perhaps it is worthwhile to also understand this spiritual counterpart, so that we are not caught unaware by this threat.
-The COVID-19 pandemic is instructive in understanding the gospel along several lines of thought.
-First as infectious disease…
+These extreme procedures to isolate, quarantine, and to develop a coronavirus vaccine, provide a living illustration of another procedure to treat a different virus – a spiritual one.
+That procedure is at the heart of the mission of Jesus and his Gospel of the Kingdom of Heaven.
+If the coronavirus is of such concern that societies across the planet are taking drastic steps to understand the coronavirus and protect their citizens, then perhaps it is worthwhile to also understand this spiritual counterpart, so that we are not caught unaware by this threat.
+The COVID-19 pandemic is instructive in understanding the gospel in terms of sin, heaven, hell, but also the mission of Jesus.

 A Deadly & Contagious Infection.

-Just as COVID-19 is not pleasant to think about but unavoidable in this outbreak, the Bible talks a great deal about sin and its consequences – another topic we prefer not to think about.
-One image that the Bible uses to describe sin is that of an infectious disease that has spread across, and is killing, the human race.
+Just as COVID-19 is not pleasant to think about but cannot be avoided, the Bible talks a great deal about sin and its consequences – another topic we prefer to avoid.
+An image the Bible uses to describe sin is that of an infectious disease that has spread across, and is killing the human race.

 Therefore, just as sin entered the world through one man, and death through sin, and in this way death came to all people, because all sinned.Romans 5:12